prlakshm/repl/README.md

    > example: "broadband North_Carolina Durham"

-5. Changing the mode:
+6. Changing the mode:
    Input "mode your-mode".
 Mode can be either brief or verbose, with the former being the default.
 Upon changing the mode, all elements of the history are rerendered to contain relevant elements of the output.
 In brief mode, it's exclusively the command's result; in verbose mode, it's both the command, and the result.
 If mode entered is not valid, or not provided, the Command History will display an informative message.
 Mode changes are displayed in the Command History as any other command input.

 > example: "mode verbose"

+7. Clearing history:
+   <br>Input "clear".
+   If successful, the command history will be cleared.
+Use this command to avoid unnecessary scrolling.
+If an invalid amount of      arguments are entered, an informative message appears.

+   > example: "clear"

-6. Registering commands:
+8. Registering commands:
    Input "register command_name function_to_execute".
    Command name is the call required from the user as a REPL prompt for executing a function (just as load, view, search, etc.).
 Must be a single word value.
    Function to execute is the name (string type) of the handle(...):REPLFunction that is performed whenever user inputs the appropriate command name via the CLI (just as handleLoad, handleView, etc.).
 Must be included in the REPLInput component; if can't be found by the eval() functions associating that function with a command name, will return an appropriate error response (ReferenceError: your_function is not defined).